Everything you need to know about weight loss revision surgery, from experts in bariatrics.

 On this page you’ll find a series of links to every cause of band revision there is, so we hope you’ll find exactly what you need:

-When you have the information you need please call our team in order to schedule your surgeon consultation.
+When you have the information you need please call our team to schedule your surgeon consultation.
 This will be free of charge and without obligation.

 Alternatively, if you didn’t find the answer to your question, please call us on 0121 281 0973 or arrange an expert call by clicking the pink button.